champ-sk/Hello/README.md

-# I want to become a pro coder
+# I am also interested in learning Artificial intelligence